 - Suitable clothing and footwear will be advised to be worn

 - If a child is injured in the theatre then appropriate first aid will be administered and the accident recorded and brought to the attention of the Executive Committee.
-The child’s parent will be advised.
-If the accident is deemed serious enough, then an ambulance will be called immediately before parents are contacted.
+The child’s parents will be advised.
+If the accident is deemed serious enough, then an ambulance will be called immediately before the parents are contacted.

 - It is the duty of a parent to inform the society of any previous injury a child has before embarking on a production.